LeviSchuck/levischuck.com/posts/2017-02-13-pico-8-tiny-fantasy-console.md

 I attempted to make a [distance aided raymarcher][raymarch], turns out that even when doing ray calculation wrong, you can get interesting results.
-However, these results are primarily an artifact of how many steps it takes to overflow the floats.
+However, these results are primarily an artifact of how many steps it takes to overflow the fractional numbers.

 Yes, overflow.
 Turns out that the PICO 8 uses fixed point math!
-It's pretty neat, something I've wanted to try on microcontrollers and such.
+It's pretty neat, something I've wanted to try on micro-controllers and such.
-However, such floats miss a significant benefit!
+However, such arithmetic miss a significant benefit!
 Infinity!
 That is, instead of overflowing from positive to negative or vice versa, [IEEE 754 Floating Point][IEEE754], standard floating points we know and love have a couple magic values that can be occupied.